Services for parents of William & Mary students

 We welcome calls from parents concerned about their students at William & Mary.
 We can provide consultation and make suggestions for problem-solving.

+There are many types of appointments available to students.
 If you feel your student is in crisis, we can discuss crisis intervention mechanisms available on campus.
 For example, we have a medical and emotional emergency protocol to evaluate and protect students threatening suicide.

 For less urgent concerns, we can discuss services available at the Counseling Center and through other offices, such as the Dean of Students Office or the Student Health Center.
 For example, if your student is feeling overwhelmed by academic demands, we can offer counseling as well as referral information for study skills and academic support services.